 Twine Christmas Tree

-Make a cone out of paper and glue up twine all around the paper cone.
+Make a cone out of paper and glue twine all around it.
 Decorate it with buttons and other ornaments to finish the look.
 Scroll down for some inspirational ideas.

 Washi Tape Christmas Tree